-Your twenties can be a rough time.
+Your 20s can be a rough time.
 You graduate college.
 You get a job—not necessarily the one you always dreamed of.
 You may move to a new city and start trying to establish yourself.
-But a lot of the time, you're just not sure where you're headed—or even where you want to be going.
+But a lot of the time, you’re just not sure where you’re headed—or even where you want to be going.

-Often, the question of “what now?” plagues us in our twenties like chickenpox.
+Often, the question of “what now?” plagues us in our 20s like chickenpox.
 The more we scratch, the worse it itches.
 The overwhelming vagueness of “what am I doing with my life?” can crush us like the bully who sat on our head in third grade.

 After years of struggle, studying, searching and being un-glamorously squashed over and over again, here are 11 questions I believe every twentysomething needs to ask to be successful:

 1. Do the people I’m surrounded by bring me life?

 Are your friends taking steps forward or are they still playing beer pong in the basement?
 Do you leave from hanging out with friends feeling anxious or alive?
 Are your friends anvils tied around your ankles or jetpacks helping you fly?

 Your life will resemble the lives of your closest friends—does that excite you or freak you out?

 Think about the one person you most want to emulate.
 Who is it?
 Now what is it about their story or character that draws you to them?
 Write down the words that come to mind.
 The person you want to be like the most tells you a lot about who you hope to become.